Architecture (Practice-Based)School of Natural and Built Environment | MPhil

 A research degree offers students an opportunity to foster their capacity for independent research and critical thought.
 It also allows students to explore an area of interest and so understand and solve theoretical and practical problems within the field.

 An MPhil is awarded for original research in a topic chosen by the student.
-MPhil studies may be undertaken on a full (2 years) or part-time (4 years) basis.
+This programme may be undertaken on a part-time (4 year) basis.
+To complete with an MPhil qualification you will be required to submit a thesis of no more than 50,000 words.

 Assessment processes for the Research Degree differ from taught degrees.
 Students will be expected to present drafts of their work at regular intervals to their supervisor who will provide written and oral feedback; a formal assessment process takes place annually.